ROHAN74-Prgmr/nodejs-assignments/README.md

 ```

 3. Block Scope
--	Definition: Variables declared with let or const within a block (denoted by {}) are local to that block.
+-	Definition: Variables declared with let or const within a block (denoted by {}) are in block scope.
 This includes blocks defined by loops, conditionals, or simply {} braces.
 ```
 if (true) {
     let blockVar = "I'm a block-scoped variable";